Moded Types for Grassroots Logic Programs, by AI, for AI (Full Version): GLP Well-Typing

-\begin{definition}[Well-Typed Moded Term] A moded term $T$ is \temph{well-typed} by a GLP type $D$ if for each term path $x\in paths(T)$ there is a consistent path $y \in paths(D)$, and if for every variable pair in $T$, their types as determined by $D$ are dual. \end{definition}
+\begin{definition}[Well-Typed Moded Term] A moded term $T$ is \temph{well-typed} by a GLP type $D$ if for each term path $x\in paths(T)$ there is a consistent path $y \in paths(D)$ and the types according to $D$ of every variable pair in $T$ are dual. \end{definition}

 Clause heads require special treatment.
-A head is I/O moded: it may consume input arguments and produce output arguments, but mode inversions occur at most once per path.
-Furthermore, head variables have complemented roles relative to their reader/writer form: a head writer $X$ serves as input (consumes a value provided by the goal), while a head reader \verb|X?| serves as output (a placeholder for a future value to be provided by the body).
+Three regimes of variable placement arise, all consistent with the writer-produces / reader-consumes convention.
+In a goal or body term, a writer sits at each produced ($\uparrow$) position and a reader at each consumed ($\downarrow$) position.
+A \emph{source clause head} inverts this: a head writer~$X$ at a $\downarrow$ position is an \emph{input slot}, and a head reader~\verb|X?| at an $\uparrow$ position is an \emph{output placeholder}.
+A head is moreover I/O-moded: mode inversions occur at most once per path.
+The moded head (Definition~\ref{def:moded-head}) restores the goal convention by complementing every head variable (step~2), so readers land at every $\downarrow$ and writers at every $\uparrow$---the form Definition~\ref{def:consistent-paths} checks.

 \begin{definition}[Moded Head] Given a head $H$ for procedure $p$ with type declaration $p(T_1, \ldots, T_n)$, the \temph{moded head} $H'$ is constructed as follows: \begin{enumerate} \item \textbf{Assign modes:} For each argument position $i$, assign mode $\downarrow$ if $T_i$ is an input type (written with trailing \verb|?|) and mode $\uparrow$ if $T_i$ is an output type.
 Modes propagate through nested term structure according to the type definition, complementing at embedded \verb|?| annotations. \item \textbf{Complement variables:} Replace each variable with its paired variable. \end{enumerate} \end{definition}